Le Vaudreuil

 Le Vaudreuil ([lə vodʁœj]) is a commune in the Eure department in Normandy in northern France.

 On 15 April 1969 the commune of Notre-Dame-du-Vaudreuil was joined with that of Saint-Cyr-du-Vaudreuil to form the present Le Vaudreuil.

 A bronze statue of the deputy Edgar Raoul-Duval was erected in 1890 in Notre-Dame-du-Vaudreuil.

 Population

-International relations
+Twin towns

 Le Vaudreuil is twinned with Comberton, United Kingdom.